-Each student member upon registration will receive two loan tickets for borrowing books from lending and schedule reference.
-Every year a student member will get an additional one lending ticket until the fourth year.
+Each student member, upon registration, will receive two loan tickets for borrowing books from lending and schedule reference.
+Every year a student member will get an additional one lending tickets until the fourth year.
 Hence, at the end of the fourth and fifth year, a student member can borrow four lending books and one schedule reference book.
 A permanent academic staff member could borrow a maximum of ten books.
-A borrower is not allowed to exceed this number for any reason a) Lending Procedure:

 A temporary academic staff member could borrow a maximum of five books.
 A borrower is not allowed to exceed this number for any reason or under any circumstances.